kamucell/863baaae-d247-40b1-9f62-6a348ec062f2/README.md

 >
 >  In two hours, I was only able to implement the account functionality and spent some time working on the audit and transaction features, but I couldn't complete them.
 I have added the zip files containing what I done in two hours.  file name : 863baaae-d247-40b1-9f62-6a348ec062f2-main_inTowHours.zip
 >

+>
-For audit and transaction functionality, I usually prefer  AOP (Aspect-Oriented Programming) and DI approaches.
+>  For audit and transaction functionality, I usually prefer  AOP (Aspect-Oriented Programming) and DI approaches.
 I often use libraries like Castle or Autofac (an extension of Castle) for this purpose.

->
->  All functionalities is implemented and added in this repository. first  version :863baaae-d247-40b1-9f62-6a348ec062f2-main_inTowHours.zip
 >

 New Version